Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Hunting multiple populations in GCs with Gaia XP spectra

 The resulting G$_{\rm RP}$ vs.\,$m4300^{0100}-m9225^{0150}$ and G$_{\rm RP}$ vs.\,$C_{\rm m3800, m4300, GRP}$ diagrams for the probable cluster members of 47\,Tucanae are plotted in Figure\,\ref{fig:47tCMD}, where we used red and teal colors to represent the probable red HB and AGB stars that we selected by eye.
 The evolutionary sequences of both diagrams show broader color spreads than those expected from observational uncertainties alone, a characteristic expected for GCs with multiple populations.
 Notably, distinct features such as split RGB, red HB, and AGB sequences are discernible in the G$_{\rm RP}$ vs.\,$C_{\rm m3800, m4300, GRP}$ pseudo-CMD.
 For clarity, the RGB stars where the multiple sequences are more distinctly visible are highlighted in black.

-To better disentangle the multiple populations along the RGB of 47\,Tucanae, we used the photometric diagrams of Figure\,\ref{fig:47tCMD} to construct the pseudo two-color diagram called chromosome map (ChM).
+To better disentangle the multiple populations in the RGB of 47\,Tucanae, we exploited the photometric diagrams of Figure\,\ref{fig:47tCMD} to construct the pseudo two-color diagram also known as chromosome map (ChM).
 In a nutshell, we derived the red and blue boundaries of the RGB and computed the $\Delta_{\rm {\it C} m3800,m4300,GRP}$ and $\Delta_{\rm m4300,m9225}$ pseudo colors by following the recipe by \citet[][see their equations 1 and 2]{milone2017a}.
 The resulting $\Delta_{\rm {\it C} m3800,m4300,GRP}$ vs.\,$\Delta_{\rm m4300,m9225}$ ChM is plotted in the left panel of Figure\,\ref{fig:47tChM}.
 The color distribution in this ChM is not uniform.
-About half RGB stars are distributed around the origin of the ChM reference frame and have $\Delta_{ {\it C} \rm m3800,m4300,GRP}$ values smaller than $\sim 0.2$ mag.
+About half RGB stars are grouped near the origin of the ChM reference frame and have $\Delta_{ {\it C} \rm m3800,m4300,GRP}$ values smaller than $\sim 0.2$ mag.
 The remaining RGB stars are distributed along a sequence that extends up towards large absolute values of $\Delta_{\rm {\it C} m3800,m4300,GRP}$ and $\Delta_{\rm m4300,m9225}$.

 Similarly, we derived the ChMs of AGB and red-HB stars, which are plotted in the right panel of Figure\,\ref{fig:47tChM}.
 Notably, the distribution of stars across these ChMs is qualitatively similar to that of the RGB ChM.